-Our total capital expenditure for fixed and intangible assets ammounted to U.S. \$ 4.690 for the year ended 31 December 2009 compared to U.S. \$ 14,037 for the year ended 31 December 2008.
-This was largely due to completion of property, plant and equipment mainly in Slovakia, Belarus and the United Arab Emirates.
-The decrease is mainly due to the fact that all buildings were completed during 2009 - in contrary to 2008 where there was continuous capital expenditure on the buildings.
+Our total capital expenditure for fixed and intangible assets ammounted to U.S. \$ 5.453 for the year ended 31 December 2010 compared to U.S. \$ 4.690 for the year ended 31 December 2009.
+This was largely due to the acquisition of land and building in Cyprus which is currently under reconstruction and renovation.